nickrtorres/nickrtorres.github.io/_posts/2020-04-18-Contrasting-interpreters-02.md

 ---
 layout: post
 title: !
-'Contrasting interpreters: notes on porting jlox to Rust 02'
+'Contrasting interpreters 02'
 ---
 In a [previous post][blog-prev] I talked about using Generics instead of OOP for [rlox's][rlox-gh] `Expr` representation.
 This did not work.
 Instead, I used